 - If the financial aid office is closed or if you can’t reach them in other ways (or aren’t getting a response to communications you’ve sent, try DMing the office’s or college’s (verified) social media pages.
 It’s an unconventional approach, but sometimes social media is monitored more “in real time” than office emails.

-There are many, many sources of financial relief out there, from credit card companies waiving fees to foundations offering grants.
-Here are some common sources of cash and some more specialized ones that might fit your situation or give you ideas about where you could look.
+There are many, many sources of financial relief, from credit card companies waiving fees to foundations offering grants.
+Some common sources of cash and other ideas are listed below:

-- For general financial support resources for college students, including financial aid and other resources, visit Edquity.co (they also have an app) or uAspire’s COVID-19 Support Resources page.
+- For general financial support resources for college students, including financial aid and other resources, visit Edquity.co’s Covid College Support page (they also have an app) or uAspire’s COVID-19 Support Resources.

 - You may be eligible for an Economic Impact Payment (a.k.a. “stimulus check”) from the IRS.
 If you are eligible, they may need you to tell them where to send the money.
-Learn more here.
-To find out whether they need more info or to check on the status of your payment, go here.
+Learn more and find out whether they need more info or to check on the status of your payment.

 Reduce your bills

 - Some banks, credit cards, and other lenders are waiving fees or allowing you to defer payments during the pandemic.
-Check out Wirecutter’s info from some major banks plus advice for what to do if your bank isn’t on their list.
+NerdWallet has the scoop on how some major banks are handling.

 - While you’re thinking about payments, are there other folks you’re supposed to make payments to (e.g., utilities)?
 Should you give them a call to ask if they’re waiving late fees?
 Use the advice in the Wirecutter article linked above to “script” your questions.